'World's largest indoor ski resort' coming to Shanghai

 The resort, in the Pudong New Area of the city, will be Majid Al Futtaim's first move into leisure and entertainment outside of the Middle East and North Africa, and comes off the back of Ski Dubai being voted "World's Best Indoor Ski Resort" in 2017 at the World Ski Awards.

-"We're confident this represents the beginning of an extensive international footprint when it comes to indoor snow entertainment facilities," said Ahmed Galal Ismail, chief executive officer of the ventures division of Majid Al Futtaim, in the press release.
+"We're confident this represents the beginning of an extensive international footprint when it comes to indoor snow entertainment facilities," said Ahmed Galal Ismail, chief executive officer of the ventures division of Majid Al Futtaim, in the release.

 Singapore-based KOP Limited will lead the development, announcing the project had broken ground on August 30.